 The investigation indicates that files containing employee information were compromised.
 These files include information such as names, dates of birth, social security numbers, addresses, beginning and end dates of employment, and emergency contact information for all active employees.
 It may also include the same information for any employee who left the organization anytime from May 2012 to the present.
 In addition, we are aware of a possible compromise of injury claim data that we are still investigating involving a small number of employees.
-Individualized letters will provide everyone with specific information about their particular situation.
 We are unaware of any evidence that the compromised employee information has been used to engage in malicious activity.